Home

 To print a paper order form for this item (and others below), click here.

-This new DVD won the
+This DVD won the

-This inspiring film documents the new movement of fully inclusive education by exploring one young man's desire for a life without boundaries.
 As a high school student, Micah wanted the college experience, and he got it.
 See how it's done, learn how it works, and witness how Micah's journey challenges us all to reexamine what we believe possible.

-Note: DVD is captioned for the Deaf and Hard of Hearing. |
+Note: DVD is captioned for the Deaf and Hard of Hearing.

 More info: DVD Cover & Back